jonahar/Monero-churn/README.md

 The `churn.py` script automatically churns your funds multiple times in a selected time interval.

-## Starting a wallet RPC server
+## Start a wallet RPC server
 To use the script you must have a wallet rpc server running.
-If you're running monero daemon on your local machine, you can start a wallet rpc server by running
+If you're running monero daemon on your local machine, you can start a wallet rpc server by running:
 ```
 monero-wallet-rpc --disable-rpc-login --wallet-file <your_wallet_name> --rpc-bind-port 18082
 ```